metal-stack/docs/docs/src/concepts/user-management.md

 ## Role Mapping

 The following table shows which role is required to access the endpoints of the various services at a high level.
 Only the minimum role required to access the group of endpoints is shown.
+For the more in-depth documentation of all endpoints, head over to the [API documentation](../references/apidocs.md).

 | **Service**                     | **Group of Endpoints**          | **Minimum Role** |
 | ------------------------------- | ------------------------------- | ---------------- |